An Article by Worsley Training – First Aid Training in and around Wiltshire

-Look out for the signs and symptoms of Heat Exhaustion (as listed on the image) and please catch it before it develops into the more serious Heat Stroke.
+Look out for the signs and symptoms of Heat Exhaustion and please catch it before it develops into the more serious Heat Stroke.

 If you have any of these, then move to a cool place, drink plenty of water, lie down and cool with a fan and/or wet sponges around the armpits, neck and groin.
 You should be back to normal within 30 minutes.